Rule 5101:4-3-07 | Food assistance: citizenship, alien status, and reporting illegal aliens.

 (1) The county agency shall verify the authenticity of the documentation of eligible alien status of applicant aliens.
 When an alien does not wish for the county agency to contact the USCIS to verify his or her immigration status, the county agency must give the assistance group the option of withdrawing its application or participating without that assistance group member in accordance with paragraph (H) of this rule.
 The U.S. DOJ interim guidance dated November 17, 1997 (62 FR 61344) contains information on acceptable documents and USCIS codes.

 (2) The county agency shall verify the validity of the documents presented by applicant aliens through the systematic alien verification for entitlements (SAVE) program.
-In some instances validity of documents shall be verified by submitting the USCIS, "Document Verification Request" form G-845 (5/29/2018) to the appropriate office, along with the proper documentation.
+In some instances validity of documents shall be verified by submitting additional documentation.
 SAVE procedures are described in rule 5101:4-7-14 of the Administrative Code.

 (G) What happens when an individual's status as an alien changes?